Driving From New York to Florida with Dogs

 Pay close attention to rush hour in various spots on the route.
 Rush hour near New York, in Virginia just south of Washington DC, and in South Florida can be awful.
 It’s no fun to be stuck in bumper-to-bumper traffic with your dog getting anxious in the car.
 Load the Waze app on your phone to help you with traffic.

 If you are renting a car, it pays to shop around.
 I have gotten car rental prices that can vary by as much as 100% from one company to the next.
 Also, be on the look-out for hidden fees.
 Once we got socked with a huge drop-off fee that we were unaware of.
 And shop around frequently.
 I kept checking sites after I made an initial reservation, and a few days later I found a two-day rental from Miami to LaGuardia for $40.
 Yes, that’s right, $40.
-(I guess they needed more cars in NYC and fewer in South Florida.)
+I guess they needed more cars in NYC and fewer in South Florida.

 The major rental companies are cool if you travel with pets, but they do warn you to keep the car clean.
 (Read Urban Dog’s post on transportation in NYC for more on renting cars with dogs.)
 I think it’s a good idea to cover all the surfaces closest to your dog with towels or sheets.
 I don’t care if you think you’re dog doesn’t shed.
 After two days in the car, you will find hair everywhere!
-Covering surfaces helps with preparing the car for when you return it.
+Covering surfaces helps prepare the car for when you return it.
 You don’t want to get stuck with a hefty cleanup fee from the rental agency.

 Take Your Time